 Pipeline Company hereby represents, warrants and covenants as follows: Pipeline Company will access and utilize EnronOnline (including but not limited to the execution of Transactions) solely for its own internal business and commercial purposes and in accordance with the terms and conditions of this Agreement and the Terms.
 Without limitation of the foregoing, Pipeline Company will not utilize EnronOnline, or enter into Transactions, on behalf of any third parties or sell, lease, store, retransmit, redistribute or provide, directly or indirectly, any portion of the content of EnronOnline to any third party.
 Pipeline Company acknowledges that EnronOnline is the exclusive and proprietary property of Enron, and that Pipeline Company shall have no rights with respect thereto.
 Pipeline Company agrees to protect the proprietary rights of Enron in EnronOnline and Pipeline Company shall comply with reasonable requests made by Enron to protect such rights.

 Enron may, in its sole discretion, with or without notice to Pipeline Company, temporarily or permanently cease to provide EnronOnline or suspend, terminate or restrict Pipeline Company’s access to and utilization of EnronOnline.
 Pipeline Company shall supply Enron with all information reasonably requested by Enron concerning Pipeline Company and its access to and utilization of EnronOnline.
-Pipeline Company acknowledges that its access to and utilization of EnronOnline may be monitored by Enron for Enron’s own purposes, and not for the benefit of Pipeline Company, and that the resultant information may be utilized by Enron Pipeline Company shall comply with any and all laws, rules, regulations or orders applicable to Pipeline Company’s access to and use of EnronOnline
+Pipeline Company acknowledges that its access to and utilization of EnronOnline may be monitored by Enron for Enron’s own purposes, and not for the benefit of Pipeline Company, and that the resultant information may be utilized by Enron [NEED TO MENTION THAT WILL BE USED FOR ENRONONLINE ONLY AND NOT FOR ANY OTHER ENRON AFFILIATE!].

+Pipeline Company shall comply with any and all laws, rules, regulations or orders applicable to Pipeline Company’s access to and use of EnronOnline

 By entering into this Agreement, Pipeline Company itself is executing this Agreement on its own behalf.
 Pipeline Company has all necessary power and authority to execute and perform this Agreement and this Agreement is its legal, valid and binding agreement, enforceable against Pipeline Company in accordance with its terms.
 Neither the execution of or performance under this Agreement by Pipeline Company violates any federal, state or local law, ordinance, code, rule, regulation or order, including, without limitation, those promulgated by the Federal Energy Regulatory Commission, or any agreement, document or instrument, binding on or applicable to Pipeline Company.
 Pipeline Company has any and all licenses, consents, registrations, permits or other similar approvals that are required under applicable laws or regulations in order to enable Pipeline Company to utilize the Services, execute Transactions and perform its obligations to its Counterparties pursuant to such Transactions, including but not limited to any licenses from or registrations with the Federal Energy Regulation Commission.